amdp/cooperacynuxt/LearningDocs.md

 ////////////////////////////////////

-nuxt has three layers
-CLIENT => VUE // VUEX // NODE <= SERVER
-you land in a page, vue renders the page and calls in the SCRIPT part some CALLS these calls to to the VUEX store how do we recognise them? they all start with $store. for example this.$store.dispatch see index.vue you have an async fetch function the standard is to include as variables (store, params) because they are often used, even if you don't use params in that case I will teach you why store is VUEX in this case for the fetch function you do not have "this" so you use store without it that is why it is passed in the function brackets in any case store goes to VUEX the VUEX file is /store/index.js it has a state list that is "LIKE" global variables
-"LIKE"
-not the same
-these variables can be changed but ONLY BY VUEX you see you have also "getters" in nuxt the getters are less used because of its structure, so the next kind of vuex store animal is "mutations" mutations SET the store STATES so
-STATE = list of variables that can be used THROUGH vue components and pages MUTATIONS = internal VUEX commands that SET or CHANGE the STATE variables ACTIONS are instead used to go to the server and get the data out of the DB so at LOAD, NUXT sets a list of VUEX STATE variables the VUEX calls go through VUEX ACTIONS to the database when a client goes on the pages through the MUTATIONS change and populate the STATE variables
+db js
-ONLY ACTIONS go to the database through the axios module axios just simplifies XMLHttpRequests but we could decide to use XMLHttpRequests directly db js let's open it express, bodyparser, till mysql are tools node uses to handle the requests, do server stuff etc.
+let's open it
+express, bodyparser, till mysql are tools node uses to handle the requests, do server stuff etc.